igncp/learning-nixos/README.md

 - Find path of binary: `readlink -f $(which git)`
 - To synchronize the store between several machines: `nix-copy-closure`
 - Search package: `nix search nodejs`
+- When a .drv file is corrupt, can delete it with: `sudo nix-store --delete --ignore-liveness FILE.drv`
+    - Remember to collect the garbage: `nix-collect-garbage`
 - Repl: `nix repl`
     - Show commands: `:?`
     - Load packages: `:l <nixpkgs>`